American Gold Eagle: Annual uncirculated mintage

 In 2009, the allocation of blanks for the legally required production of bullion Gold Eagles affected both uncirculated coin and proof availability.
 This suspension continued into 2010 for the uncirculated version.
 When production resumed in 2011 (without the fractional denominations which had been discontinued in 2008), it was met with a weak collector response.
-The United States Mint provided audited and finalized annual production sales reports between 2006–2012.
+The United States Mint provided audited and finalized annual production sales reports between 2006 and 2012.
 Afterwards, they published production sales numbers in the weekly cumulative sales reports.
 The mintage number is the Last Known Sale (LKS), which is the last sales figure published for that product before it was dropped from the sales report.